LBHackney-IT/social-care-case-viewer-api/README.md

     - Backup the table you are going to apply changes to `create table_backup as table_copied`, it can be useful use the same table name for the backup but to append the date to the table name
     - If we later make breaking changes to the table in use we rename the backup table to make it our `active` version of the table
     - Manually apply schema changes to the table we are interested in

+### Local Debugging

+- Non Windows users will have to deactivate the code running in [SccvDbContext](https://github.com/LBHackney-IT/social-care-case-viewer-api/blob/master/SocialCareCaseViewerApi/V1/Infrastructure/SccvDbContext.cs)
+- Comment out everything inside the `SccvDbContext()` function
+- Now when you run the application locally and make requests to localhost you should no longer get an error of type `OpenSslCryptographicException`

 ## Active Contributors